Curing Severe Asthma

 A specialized approach to treating severe asthma is rapidly disappearing at health centers nationwide as many major medical and research centers are changing their focus to other conditions, believing asthma is controllable and no further efforts necessary to help patients with this disease.
 People living with severe and uncontrolled asthma are being left behind and missing out on the personalized care they need and deserve.

-People living with severe asthma come to National Jewish Health because we are the #1 respiratory hospital in the United States; making us the place for patients suffering from the disease and where physicians want to refer their most difficult cases.
+People living with severe asthma come to National Jewish Health because we are the nation’s leading respiratory hospital and the place for patients suffering from the disease and where physicians want to refer their most difficult cases.

 As the trusted leader in caring for patients living with asthma, individuals come to us because we are dedicated to treating the whole person – not just the symptoms – and we focus on the root cause of the disease.
 Whether a person has mild, moderate or severe asthma, we have a wide range of individualized treatment programs that transform lives.